lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

 My goal was to store the connection string of the Blob storage in Azure Key Vault and reference it in the Azure Function App configuration.
-In contrast to the Cosmos DB resource the Azure srage in bicep does not come with a `getConnectionString` method, I needed to construct the connection string manually.
+In contrast to the Cosmos DB resource the Azure storage in bicep does not come with a `getConnectionString` method, I needed to construct the connection string manually.
 The secret resource looks like this:

 ```bicep
   resource blobConnectionString 'secrets@2022-07-01' = {